-4 Great Things To Bring To Assisted Living In Rancho San Diego
+5 Great Things To Bring To Assisted Living In San Diego

-Downsizing is one of the trickiest elements of moving into assisted living in Rancho San Diego.
-While you will still have your own private apartment, these apartments are quite small, so you obviously cannot take many of your beloved items.
+Downsizing is one of the trickiest elements of moving into assisted living in San Diego.
+While you may still have your own private apartment, these apartments are quite small, meaning you may have to leave many beloved items behind.
 While this can be troubling, it’s best to focus on what items you can and should bring, rather than to fixate on what you cannot bring.

 1. Important Furniture Items